Inner-Probe: Discovering Copyright-related Data Generation in LLM Architecture: Introduction

-For non-copyright content filtering, prior studies have explored watermarking, textual similarity, and prompt-based methods.
-Data watermarking embeds labels into specific copyrighted data, facilitating source tracing \cite{distribution, linguistic, entropy}.
-However, this approach is susceptible to attacks \cite{panaitescu2024can}.
-The token sampling method, which integrates watermarking into the LLM decoding stage, demonstrates greater robustness \cite{token_sampling}, but the requirement of finetuning LLMs imposes substantial computational overhead \cite{training1, wasa}.
-Textual similarity approaches build copyright detectors based on lexical overlap, which uses metrics like LCS and Rouge-L \cite{liu-etal-2024-shield}, or contextual language models like BERT \cite{cho2022enhancing}.
+For non-copyright content filtering, prior studies have explored generated content identification, textual similarity, and LLM memorization \cite{mezzi2025owns}.
+Generated content identification includes watermarking and fingerprinting.
+Data watermarking embeds labels into specific copyrighted data, facilitating insertion-based source tracing \cite{distribution, linguistic, entropy}.
+However, this approach is vulnerable to attacks, and the requirement of finetuning LLMs imposes huge computational overhead \cite{panaitescu2024can, training1, wasa}.
+Fingerprinting passively extracts inherent characteristics from content to distinguish it from other similar objects, enabling identification of LLM-generated text.
+But it mostly refers to model-level copyrights, not copyrighted datasets \cite{llmmap}.
+Textual similarity approaches build copyright detectors based on lexical overlap, using metrics like LCS and Rouge-L \cite{liu-etal-2024-shield}, or contextual language models like BERT \cite{cho2022enhancing}.
 However, these methods primarily focus on textual content rather than the text generation process during LLM decoding.
 This limitation means they may miss cases where copyright-infringing texts depict entirely different scenarios while sharing high-level patterns that textual analysis alone cannot effectively capture.
-From a prompt-based perspective, previous studies have examined whether specific copyrighted data is included in training datasets \cite{decop, detecting}, using the memorization abilities of LLMs.
+Lastly, previous studies have examined whether specific copyrighted data is included in training datasets \cite{decop, detecting}, using the memorization abilities of LLMs.
 However, these methods are limited to analyzing source datasets and fail to address copyright issues in LLM-generated outputs.

 Based on the above analysis, previous studies always face three challenges in developing an efficient sub-dataset level copyright detection framework.
 First, textual information alone is insufficient for accurate copyright detection, as it fails to capture higher-level semantic similarities such as character relationships or settings in a story.
 Second, current approaches separate sub-dataset contribution identification from non-copyright content filtering, resulting in fragmented methods that lack a comprehensive framework.
 Third, due to the large size and complexity of LLMs, the framework must be lightweight and efficient to enable real-time copyright analysis without imposing significant computational overhead.